margaretmf/margaretmf.github.io/creativewriting.md

 There's someone there, there are people there behind the construction of the building.
 There's someone there, there are people there behind the washed clothes.
 There's someone there, there are people there behind the cleaned towels.
+There's someone behind, there are people behind the painting.
+There's someone behind, there are people behind the laundry.
+There's someone behind, there are people behind the songs.

 <br>